sharadchaturveda-coder/iskcon_jbp/README.md

 # ISKCON Jabalpur - Temple Website

-A modern, responsive React-based website for ISKCON Jabalpur temple, built with TypeScript, Vite, and Tailwind CSS.
-Features spiritual content, temple schedules, educational courses, and community engagement.
+A modern, responsive React-based website for ISKCON Jabalpur temple with integrated Sanity CMS.
+Built with TypeScript, Vite, and Tailwind CSS.
+Features spiritual content management, temple schedules, educational courses, and community engagement.

 ## 🏛️ **About This Project**